seoulstice/bike_share/README.md

 At a high level, this project will develop along the following path:

-* Iteration 1: Allow users to save and view information related to bike share stations.
+* **Iteration 1**: Allow users to save and view information related to bike share stations.
-* Iteration 2: Create a seed file to consume information on the seventy existing bike share stations in San Francisco.
+* **Iteration 2**: Create a seed file to consume information on the seventy existing bike share stations in San Francisco.
-* Iteration 3: Create a station dashboard with analysis of station information (split by city, date installed, number of of bicycle docks)
+* **Iteration 3**: Create a station dashboard with analysis of station information (split by city, date installed, number of of bicycle docks)
-* Iteration 4: Allow users to save and view information related to trips taken.
+* **Iteration 4**: Allow users to save and view information related to trips taken.
-* Iteration 5: Update the seed file to consume information on the nearly 670,000 trips taken between August 29, 2013, and August 31, 2015.
+* **Iteration 5**: Update the seed file to consume information on the nearly 670,000 trips taken between August 29, 2013, and August 31, 2015.
-* Iteration 6: Add information to the station dashboard using trip information, and create a trip dashboard with an analysis of trips taken.
+* **Iteration 6**: Add information to the station dashboard using trip information, and create a trip dashboard with an analysis of trips taken.
-* Iteration 7: Allow users to enter weather information.
+* **Iteration 7**: Allow users to enter weather information.
-* Iteration 8: Update the seed file to consume weather information.
+* **Iteration 8**: Update the seed file to consume weather information.
-* Iteration 9: Create a weather dashboard and update the trip dashboard with additional analytics regarding the relationship between weather and trips taken.
+* **Iteration 9**: Create a weather dashboard and update the trip dashboard with additional analytics regarding the relationship between weather and trips taken.

 ## Learning Goals